 Kinaesthetic learning focuses on movement and physical sensation.
 So, learners who have a preference for this style respond well to manipulating objects, moving around, doing physical exercises.

 You can target this style by asking participants to do activities that require them to stand up, for example.
-Or you can include activities that require the use of cards or to organise ideas on post-it notes that can be rearranged on a table.
+Or you can include activities that require the use of cards or to organize ideas on post-it notes that can be rearranged on a table.

 If you are teaching online, this style is a bit harder to accommodate but there are activities you can use.
 For example, an activity that we list in our list of 21 icebreakers for online teaching is called ‘Take a picture of something’ (No. 10 on the list).